 It’s time to look more specifically at the variables we introduced in the first table.
 Just to reiterate, the information here is a general estimate.
 Consultations with providers always provides the most accurate assessment of the probable cost of your brow lift.

 That being said, the information below can help you to better understand the questions to ask and factors to consider when going into a consultation so you can feel empowered and informed throughout your cosmetic experience.

 - Non-Surgical vs. Surgical: On average, non-surgical procedures cost less than surgical procedures.
 They are less involved, do not necessitate general anesthesia, and have less facility fees.

 - Provider: A more experienced, board certified plastic surgeon or specialized provider will most likely charge more for their skills, which may lead to higher consultation fees (that may or may not be applied as a credit towards the cost of the actual procedure) and a higher procedure cost.

 - Anesthesiologist: Like the surgeon, training, education, and experience will influence cost.
 General anesthesia requires more expertise and is more expensive than local anesthesia.
 Most local anesthetics do not need to be administered by an anesthesiologist.

 - Location: Let’s just be real and acknowledge everything is more expensive on the coasts.
 This is of course true of plastic and cosmetic procedures as well.
-The 2018 ASPS Report breaks procedures down by regions.
-The east and west coasts accounted for 77 percent of all brow lifts performed in 2018.
+The 2020 ASPS Report breaks procedures down by regions.
+The east and west coasts accounted for high percentage of all brow lifts performed in 2020.
 More procedures makes for more experienced providers makes for higher procedure costs.